T. Vincent Quinn: Political career

-In July 1947 Quinn was appointed by President Harry Truman as an Assistant United States Attorney General for the Criminal Division and was confirmed in September.
+In July 1947 Quinn was appointed by President Harry Truman as a United States Assistant Attorney General for the Criminal Division and was confirmed in September.
 In the post, he worked on the post-war cases of World War II propagandists Iva Toguri D'Aquino, better known as Tokyo Rose and Robert Henry Best.

 After 13 months at the Justice Department, Quinn resigned in August 1948 to run for Congress from New York's 5th congressional district.
 In the 1948 election, Quinn defeated freshman Republican Robert Tripp Ross.
-He defeated Ross in a rematch in 1950; but ran successfully for Queens County’s District Attorney in 1951 and resigned from Congress in December.
+He defeated Ross in a rematch in 1950; but ran successfully for Queens County's District Attorney in 1951 and resigned from Congress in December.

 Criminal Charges

 In 1953, Quinn and his former law partners were indicted for allegedly enabling Quinn to accept legal fees for advising clients with business before the federal government while he was serving in Congress, and taking steps to conceal this activity.
-Despite the charges and the Queens Democratic Party’s refusal to endorse him, he ran for re-election as district attorney in 1955 with former state Senator Frank D. O'Connor challenging him in the Democratic primary.
+Despite the charges and the Queens Democratic Party's refusal to endorse him, he ran for re-election as district attorney in 1955 with former state Senator Frank D. O'Connor challenging him in the Democratic primary.
 O’Connor prevailed by 1,452 votes after a recount.
 Quinn and his associates were acquitted on some charges in 1956.
 The judge ruled that prosecutors had presented no evidence that Quinn was aware the legal fees in question were from cases that took place during his time in Congress.
 In 1957, the remaining charges were dismissed.